aliakseimaniuk/algolia/question3.md

 1. Integrations for frameworks, including Laravel, Symfony, Django, and Rails.
 1. Extensions for Magento 1, Magento 2, Shopify, Wordpress, Zendesk, and Jekyll.

-To help you better, I'd like need to know what technologies you use.
+To help you better, I'd like to know what technologies you use.
 Could you please share this information with me?

 Best regards,
 Alexei